henrichg/PhoneProfilesPlusExtender/README.md

 - __[GitHub PPPE release (direct download)](https://github.com/henrichg/PhoneProfilesPlusExtender/releases/latest/download/PhoneProfilesPlusExtender.apk)__
   &nbsp;&nbsp;&nbsp;_[Number of downloads by version](https://hanadigital.github.io/grev/?user=henrichg&repo=phoneprofilesplusextender)_

-__If it is not possible to install PhoneProfilesPlusExtender from the downloaded apk file directly on your device, you can install it from your computer.__
+__If is not possible to install PhoneProfilesPlusExtender from the downloaded apk file directly on your device, you can install it from your computer.__
 - [Show how](docs/install_apk_from_pc.md)

 ---